beqare/snooTools/README.md

 ## Is it a virus?
 NO

 Do not spread untruths and do not claim that it is a virus, look in the source code yourself if you do not believe me.
-I would be skeptical too, but in this case, if you have a little knowledge of batch, you can analyze the source code and determine that it is not a virus, I just want to provide a good free tool for you, and not make any profit!
+I would be skeptical too, but in this case, if you have a little knowledge of C#, you can analyze the source code and determine that it is not a virus, I just want to provide a good free tool for you, and not make any profit!
 Best regards.

 ---